shubhu1006/Build-enironment-for-atmel-based-custom-boards/README.md

 The make command will create a the ./bootloadHID.
 This will be later used to flash.

 ## Build applicaion code:
-- Copy the bootloadHID bin created after that and paste it into your project folder.
 - Now build you app source either using following commands or can use Makeile with this project
 	- avr-gcc -g -Os -DF_CPU=12000000 -mmcu=atmega8 -c demo.c